by Kelsey Sandra Ables

 LeRoi would tell you that because they are split in half there are actually six figures and that they are androgynous.
 He might call them his “colored people,” but that does not mean they are black.
 “We are all composed of different colors,” says LeRoi, “In my blood, the highest amount of DNA is from Ireland and Scandinavia which is absurd, but it’s true.
 I can put myself next to any black person and you’d say we’re both black, but you won’t find anybody that has my exact color.
 The color span is crazy [and] that’s what the whole idea of ‘colored people’ is about.”

 LeRoi’s work revels in uncertainties.
-“You might think a halo’s a halo,” said LeRoi, as in our cover image, “but at the same time it’s a noose and it’s a weight that’s carried and there might be some indication of royalty there but at the same time that royalty has been taken away, so you have to really think…”
+“You might think a halo’s a halo,” said LeRoi, as in our cover image, “but at the same time it’s a noose and it’s a weight that’s carried.
+There might be some indication of royalty there, but, at the same time, that royalty has been taken away, so you have to really think.”

 What might seem “stupid” and nonsensical in LeRoi’s work is actually a part of a greater symbolic narrative.
 “Every last one of them has a story, a deep story,” says LeRoi.
 Each element– whether it is the left and right hands flipped on his painting of his brother or the golden nuggets the nuns in St. George are throwing—originated in LeRoi’s imagination and has been placed in the painting for a reason.

-But Picasso did have his “African Period” and his use of African symbols is a clear point of comparison.
+But Picasso did have his “African Period,” and his use of African symbols is a clear point of comparison.
 But though the two have been compared stylistically and thematically, LeRoi is quick to point out their differences.
 “Picasso stole from African art!”
 LeRoi says.
-In one of LeRoi’s paintings at the national archive in Brazil he uses an African mask known as a Bacota.
+In one of LeRoi’s paintings at the national archive in Brazil, he uses an African mask known as a Bacota.
 “Picasso took the bacota idea and made the Les Demoiselles painting I used that same image but I don’t change it.”
-Les Demoiselles is one of the most controversial pieces in art history for the way it sexualizes the women depicted wearing these masks.
+Les Demoiselles D’Avignon is one of the most controversial pieces in art history for the way it sexualizes the women depicted wearing these masks.
 LeRoi notes that “[Picasso] took that [African] form and then made it into a whole school but the school was already there—African art was already out there.”
 Picasso was even quoted saying, “African art?
 Never heard of it.”
-“In my work, I’m not trying to hide anything,” says LeRoi, “an African would look at it and recognize it and say oh that’s a bacota.
-Or that’s a karumba…it’s very different than what Picasso did.”
+“In my work, I’m not trying to hide anything,” says LeRoi, “an African would look at it and recognize it and say ‘oh that’s a bacota,’ or ‘that’s a karumba’…it’s very different than what Picasso did.”